artefactual/atom-docs/user-manual/import-export/csv-import.rst

-  description CSV import (i.e. data contained in the *eventActorHistories* CSV column will be mapped to the "History" :term:`field` (ISAAR-CPF 5.2.2) in the related :term:`authority record` (generated from the data contained in the *creators* column of the CSV), and then is presented in AtoM in any related descriptions where the entity is listed as a creator.
+  description CSV import (i.e. data contained in the *eventActorHistories* CSV column will be mapped to the "History" :term:`field` (ISAAR-CPF 5.2.2) in the related :term:`authority record` (generated from the data contained in the *eventActors* column of the CSV), and then is presented in AtoM in any related descriptions where the entity is listed as a creator.
 * Where multiple creator names and histories are included in an import, *eventActors* and *eventActorHistories* elements are matched 1:1 in the